-If you are locked into a contract that you believe has been missold by Yell, this article will show you how to terminate your contract.
+If you are locked into a contract that you believe was missold by Yell, this article will show you how to terminate your contract.
 This process has been successfully used by thousands of former Yell clients.

 I must preface this article by making it clear that I am not a lawyer and that the information provided below does not constitute legal advice.
-You may wish to seek professional legal advice from a qualified solicitor before taking further action.
+You may wish to consult a qualified solicitor before taking any further action.

 If it is more than 14 days but less than 12 months since you started your contract, Yell will inform you that your agreement is a business-to-business contract to which consumer protection laws do not apply.
-They will tell you that you have agreed to their Terms and Conditions when you signed up and are now locked into a 12-month contract.
+They will tell you that you have agreed to their Terms and Conditions and are now locked into a 12-month contract.

 If you do try to cancel your contract, Yell may threaten you with debt collectors or threaten to place a black mark on your credit records.
 Do not allow yourself be bullied by Yell.